-Summary : Skip the four days of Drake Passage crossings and optimize your Antarctica experience by flying!
-A short three-hour flight is all it takes to travel between Punta Arenas, Chile and King George Island.
-Once in Antarctica, you’ll immediately be captivated with the sheer beauty and dramatic landscapes of the white continent.
-Within hours of your departure, you’ll be greeted by a team of experts on the ship and soon be on the lookout for penguins and whales in Antarctica.
-Plus, you will have the opportunity to participate in a complimentary photography course that provides the technical expertise and hands-on instruction to ensure that you come away with timeless images of the majestic environment.
+Summary : Save time by skipping the Drake Passage and optimize your Antarctica experience by flying round-trip!
+A short flight is all it takes to travel between Punta Arenas, Chile and King George Island.
+Once in Antarctica, you’ll immediately be captivated with the sheer beauty and dramatic landscapes of the White Continent.
+Within hours of your departure, you’ll be greeted by a team of experts on the ship and soon be on the lookout for penguins, seals and whales in Antarctica; not to mention captivating scenery with jaw-dropping ice formations in spectacular shades of blue.

 Your adventure begins in Punta Arenas, Chile, the most populated city in Patagonia.
-If you arrive early, there are many museums, restaurants and shops to keep you busy for days.
-By early afternoon, a representative will bring everyone together to your starting hotel, where you’ll enjoy a welcome dinner and be briefed about preparing for your embarkation day.
+If you arrive early, there are many museums, restaurants to check out.
+By early afternoon, a representative will bring everyone together at your hotel, where you’ll enjoy a welcome dinner and be briefed about preparing for your embarkation day.

-Your charter flight from Punta Arenas to Antarctica will have you crossing the infamous Drake Passage in only a few hours.
-Way below, the ship is approaching King George Island for your arrival.
-The dramatic Antarctic landscapes soon become visible as your plane descends for landing in the South Shetlands.
-After landing, stretch your legs and spend some time exploring the island before being transferred by Zodiac to your ship.
-Meet the rest of your shipmates and set sail for the Peninsula!
+Your charter flight from Punta Arenas to Antarctica will have you crossing the legendary Drake Passage in only a few hours as the ship awaits your arrival to King George Island.
+Antarctic landscapes will be from a very unique perspective, as your plane descends for landing in the South Shetlands.
+After landing, stretch your legs and spend some time exploring the island before being transferred by Zodiac to your ship to set sail for the Peninsula!

-After breakfast, make your own way to the Punta Arenas airport for your homeward flights.
+After breakfast, make your own way to the Punta Arenas airport for your homeward flight.